Audit Committee Charter

 AUDIT COMMITTEE ORGANIZATION

-The Committee will meet monthly, with the authority to convene additional meetings as circumstances require.
+The Committee will meet as needed, or at least quarterly, with the authority to convene additional meetings as circumstances require.
 All Committee members are expected to attend each meeting.
 Committee members are paid a fee as determined by the Board of Directors for each meeting attended, with fees paid for one excused absence annually.
 The Committee will invite members of management, auditors or others to attend meetings and provide pertinent information, as necessary.
 The Committee may, in its discretion, hold private meetings with auditors (see below) and executive sessions.
 Meeting agendas will be prepared in advance, along with appropriate briefing materials.
 Minutes will be prepared.

 The Committee believes that the above mission statement sets forth its primary roles and responsibilities.
 In that connection, the following is meant to serve as a guide in achieving that mission.